vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

     ```

 1. Notice the `WELCOME_MESSAGE` must be
-    `Hello from Tanzu Application Services`.
+    `Hello from Tanzu Application Service`.

 To see the effect of using a manifest:

-1. Delete your app with the CF CLI's `delete` command.
+1. Delete your app with the `cf delete` command.

-1. Push your app using your new manifest with the `push`.
+1. Push your app using your new manifest with `push`.
     The `push` command will automatically use your manifest file if you
     push from the same directory.

-1. Visit the root endpoint and env endpoint.
+1. Visit the root endpoint and `/env` endpoint.
     Be aware that the app URL has changed as a result of the
     `random-route: true` line in the manifest.